-The Missouri State Highway Patrol (MSHP) will focus on the identified top crash counties.
-It is MSHP's intention that a minimum of 40 enforcement/inspection operations (SAFETE Operations) will occur, with 2 to 4 Commercial Vehicle Enforcement Troopers (CVETs), Patrol Officers and/or Commercial Vehicle Officers (CVOs) present.
+The Missouri State Highway Patrol will focus on the identified top crash counties.
+A minimum of 40 enforcement/inspection operations (SAFETE Operations) will occur, with 2 to 4 Commercial Vehicle Enforcement Troopers (CVETs), Patrol Officers and/or Commercial Vehicle Officers (CVOs) present.
 The operations will be at least 2 hours in length but can last up to 8 hours.
-However, the COVID pandemic may impact the ability to fulfill this intention.